HaiyangPeng/careyou/README.md

 - 2025.5.9 tts supports.
 - 2025.5.10 two voice models.
 - 2025.5.16 merge into EmoLLM.
+- 2025.8.22 display the time of streaming voice.

 ## 🤖 How to run
 The code can be directly run on modelscope gpu.
 If you do not have this resource, please modify some details to run it on your local server.